sathwikbs/sathwikbs/README.md

-- 👋 Hi, I’m @sathwikbs
+- 👋 Hi, I’m @sathwikbs a coding enthusiast
-A coding enthusiast with an understanding of mathematics and deep learning looking to be part of a new and exciting environment and be able to further my research and utilize my abilities.

 - 👀 I’m interested in computer vision and Geographic Information System